awsdocs/aws-php-developers-guide/doc_source/kinesis-firehose-example-delivery-stream.rst

 Delete a |AKF| Delivery Stream
 ==============================

-Delete a |AKF| Delivery Stream using the following code example.
+To delete a |AKF| Delivery Stream, use the :AKF-api:`DeleteDeliveryStreams <API_DeleteDeliveryStreams>` operation.
 This also deletes any data you have sent to the delivery stream.

 **Imports**